-A. Association Representation Rights and Obligations

-- 1. The Association accepts the responsibility for, and agrees to represent in good faith, the interests of all Police Officers without discrimination and without regard to membership in the Association.
+- A. Association Representation Rights and Obligations - 1.
+The Association accepts the responsibility for, and agrees to represent in good faith, the interests of all Police Officers without discrimination and without regard to membership in the Association.
 The Association shall determine the method and means of such representation in the fulfillment of this paragraph. - 2.
-Police Officers shall not be represented in their employment relations with the City by an agent or representative of any employee organization other than the Association, except as provided in section B below. - 3.
-Time spent representing Police Officers during investigative interviews, predetermination hearings, or related disciplinary matters is not working time and shall not be compensated, unless such representation takes place during the Association representative's regularly scheduled working hours. - 4.
-Association representatives shall, upon proper notification to their immediate supervisors, be allowed a reasonable opportunity during working hours to investigate and adjust grievances.
-In no event shall such activity exceed two (2) hours per week unless otherwise approved by the Chief.
-Time will be logged with the time management software.
+Police Officers shall not be represented in their employment relations with the City by an agent or representative of any employee organization other than the Association, except as provided in Section B below. - 4.
+Time spent representing Police Officers during investigative interviews, predetermination hearings, or related disciplinary matters is not working time and shall not be compensated, unless such representation takes place during the Association representative's regularly scheduled working hours. - 5.
+Association representatives will be held to the same standard of confidentiality in these matters as the City.
+Any settlement discussions among Association representatives, Police Officers, and the City concerning settlement of items

-- 5. Association representatives will be held to the same standard of confidentiality in these matters as the City.
-Any settlement discussions among Association representatives, Police Officers, and the City concerning settlement of items grieved will be privileged matters and may not be used for any other purpose by either party. - 6.
+- grieved will be privileged matters and may not be used for any other purpose by either party. - 6.
 Association representatives may not delay, interfere with, or otherwise obstruct any lawful investigation conducted by the City in compliance with the terms and conditions of this MOU.
-A representative calling a temporary halt to an interview for the purpose of seeking a clarification or determination from the Department administration that the interview is being conducted in compliance with the terms and conditions of this MOU shall not be considered a violation of this Subparagraph.
+A representative calling a temporary halt to an interview for the purpose of seeking a clarification or determination from the Department administration that the interview is being conducted in compliance with the terms and conditions of this MOU shall not be considered a violation of this subparagraph.